A summer program that actually

-WHAT LEAP IS
+WHAT IS LEAP

 Most summer programs are designed to keep students busy or prevent learning loss.
 LEAP helps them start fall with new confidence.
 Every session is built around what your child needs.
 This is not a generic curriculum or binder of worksheets, and not a group where your learner may only get 20% of the teacher's attention.